egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 ### With regular external vulnerability scans and (hopefully) pentration tests being undertaken, the perimeter is typically not the easy route into an organisation.

-People click, and despite simulated phishing campaigns and user awareness training there can never be complete assurance against credential divulgence or execution of malicious code.
-So it is critically important that organisations implement a multi-layered "defence in depth" strategy.
+People click, and so simulated phishing campaigns and user awareness training are extremely important.
+However, there can never be complete assurance against credential divulgence or execution of malicious code, so it is critical that organisations implement a multi-layered "defence in depth" strategy.
 Application whitelisting is an important component of such a strategy, and is an effective means of ensuring that only approved applications can run.

 AppLocker is a commonly used whitelisting technology and is built into Windows.
 The default AppLocker rules for Windows 10 are listed below.